Have you ever wished you could speak Greek the way you wanted to in just one day?

 By focusing on one area, one topic or theme, we’re eventually able to make the connections in multiple levels:

-connections to the person or people we talk to, as we find common ground or hear a completely different experience
+connections to the person or people we talk to, as we start a chat or keep a conversation going, which eventually help us make authentic connections with other humans.

 For example, let’s say you’re a person who lives in the city, you like long strolls out in nature, you’re a science fiction writer and your hobby is photography.
 You also dislike cooking and are not interested in fashion.